johnbocook/OCUDoc/README.md

-# OCUDoc
+# OCU Docs

-A documentation portal written in ColdFusion holding both developer and end user documentation.
+OCU Docs is a documentation portal written in ColdFusion to house both developer and end user documentation.